 The WPIMULT parameters are calculated, as for the perforation intervals, by ResInsight calculating both the transmissibility of the completion as described above, and in addition calculating the transmissibility based on the information exported in the COMPDAT keyword.
 The ratio between these two numbers is then exported as the WPIMUT keyword.

-It is possible to export all the Fishbone Subs Definitions to a text file containing the Eclipse input data keywords needed to represent the fishbone part of the well as an MSW.
+It is possible to export all the completions to a text file containing the Eclipse input data keywords needed to represent the completions as a Multi Segment Well.
+This is done by checking the Include Multi Segment Well Model.
+All completions are supported and are exported in somewhat different ways.

 Exported MSW Data